Astrakhan Oblast, Russia

 By train

-The Astrakhan region is connected by rail with the Volgograd region, Dagestan and the Atyrau region of Kazakhstan.
+Astrakhan region is connected by rail with Volgograd region, Dagestan and Atyrau region of Kazakhstan.
 There are two Moscow-Astrakhan trains from Moscow, as well as trains to Makhachkala and Baku.
-There is a train St. Petersburg-Astrakhan, following through Saratov.
+There is a train from St. Petersburg to Astrakhan, going through Saratov.

 By bus

-Astrakhan is connected by bus with Moscow, Western Kazakhstan, as well as most of the regional centers of the South of Russia.
+Astrakhan is connected by bus with Moscow, Western Kazakhstan, as well as most of the regional centers of Southern Russia.

 By car

-The main highway passing through the region from north to south is P22 "Kaspiy", the distance from Moscow is 1040 km.
-It should be noted that the route runs along the semi-desert right bank of the Volga, while the main attractions are on the left.
-To get to Nizhny Baskunchak, Kharabali, etc. from the Volgograd region, you should exit P22 in front of Volgograd towards the city of Volzhsky and then move along local roads.
+The main highway passing through the region from north to south is the R22 Kaspiy, the distance from Moscow is 1040 km.
+It should be noted that the highway runs along the semi-deserted right bank of the Volga, while the main attractions are on the left.
+To get to Nizhny Baskunchak, Kharabali, etc. from the Volgograd region, you should leave the R22 in the direction of Volzhsky before Volgograd and continue along local roads.

 Physical and geographical characteristics